josafaverissimo/boogiewoogiepay/README.md

 # Boogie Woogie Pay
-A entreprise solution for handling payments requests. ☕
+A enterprise solution for handling payments requests. ☕